quii/learn-go-with-tests/intro-to-acceptance-tests.md

 When k8s wishes to terminate a pod, it initiates a ["termination lifecycle"](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-best-practices-terminating-with-grace), and a part of that is sending a SIGTERM signal to our software.
 This is k8s telling our code:

-> You need to shut yourself down, finish whatever work you're doing because after a certain "grace period", I will send SIGKILL, and it's lights out for you.
+> You need to shut yourself down, finish whatever work you're doing because after a certain "grace period", I will send `SIGKILL`, and it's lights out for you.

 On `SIGKILL` any work your program might've been doing will be immediately stopped.